Child Support Division

 How do I request that my child support check be deposited in my bank account?

-Call (502) 564-2285, or contact your caseworker at the Fayette County Attorney Child Support office to request an application for direct deposit.
+Contact your caseworker at the Fayette County Attorney Child Support office to request an application for direct deposit

 How do I obtain a copy of my payment history?